materialdigital/dataportal_tutorial/README.md

 If there are any questions in regards to CKAN along the way there is always the chance to explore the CKAN Website, which can either be found here (https://ckan.org/) or at the bottom of the DataPotal page under Powered by ckan.
 ![US1_1](./images/DataPotal_US1_1.png)

-### US2:
+### User Story 2:
-As a visiting user, I found some interisting datasets and i want to digest/consume them, for further analysis.
+As a visiting user, I found some interesting datasets and I want to digest/consume them, for further analysis.

 In the given scenario all functionalities are explained based on the dataset [42CrMoS4 Tensile Tests Fraunhofer IWM] (https://kit-pmd-4.ydns.eu/dataset/42crmos4-tensile-test-iwm).
 This dataset offers a wide range of different resources.